francois-vincent/kworkflows/README.md

 ```
 You can enrich transitions code as you wish, you only need to call
 the `advance_state` method at one point when you want the state transition
-and its optional historicisation to be performed.
+and its optional history record to be performed.

 Then add a manager to the underlying class with at least a `create` method:
 ```